spasmann/iQMC/README.md

-# 1DQMC
+# iQMC
 Author: Sam Pasmann

-QMC1D is a hyrbid Quasi-Monte Carlo (QMC) and deterministic code for neutron transport.
+iQMC is an iterative Quasi-Monte Carlo (iQMC) code for neutron transport.
-The theory behind the code is outlined in [1].
-QMC1D uses Quasi-Monte Carlo methods to solve successive iterations of the standard Source Iteration for neutron transport.
-In the future, iterative methods like Krylov Subspace methods will also be added as the base QMC code allows for plug-and-play compatibility with different solvers.
+The theory behind the code is outlined in [1]. iQMC uses Quasi-Monte Carlo methods to solve successive iterations of the standard Source Iteration for neutron transport.

 ## Basic Usage